How do you password protect directories using htaccess?

 - Check to be sure your site is configured to use .htaccess files.
 If not sure, ask your host.

 - Decide where to put your .htaccess file.
 Because Apache recursively searches all directories in a path for .htaccess files, the higher in your directory structure you place this file, the more directories it will control.
-If there is already an .htaccess file in the directory you choose, it's probably best to add the new code to it.
+If there is already an .htaccess file in the directory you choose, it's best to add the new code to it.

 - If a .htaccess file already exists in the directory you have chosen, make a backup copy.
 If the file does not exist, create a new file with that name now.
 (Don't forget the dot at the beginning of the name.)